A Comprehensive Guide Focusing On The AC Condenser

 - Shell And Tube – The shell and tube condenser is also very common.
 This type features several tubes inside of a steel shell.
 Water flows inside and this creates vapors around the tubes.
 The vapors will condense, turn into droplets and fall to the bottom of the unit.

-The specific type of condenser you’re working with will help you determine how to maintenance the unit and will also give you a better of idea of what could be wrong.
+The specific type of condenser you’re working with will help you determine how to maintain the unit and will also give you a better of an idea of what could be wrong.

 AC Condenser Price